 The Journal of the American Medical Association (JAMA) is a weekly, peer-reviewed, medical journal, published by the American Medical Association.
 KU's subscription includes access to the current edition and the complete backfile.
 Coverage: 1883 - present

 Endnote Web is provided to Kutztown students and faculty as part of our subscription to Web of Science.
-If you do not have a personal Web of Science account, you can sign up for an Endnote Web account at myendnoteweb.com.
-You must be on campus in order to create an account.
-Once registered, you can access your Endnote Web account from on or off campus.
-You will need to log in while on campus at least once every twelve months in order to maintain your account.
+If you do not have a personal Web of Science account, you can sign up for an Endnote Web account here You must this KU library authenticated link in order to create an account.
+Once registered, can access your Endnote Web account from on or off campus.
+You will need to log in via the special authenticated link at least once every twelve months in order to maintain your account.